hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/auth0.md

 ## Test Users Syncing Action

-Go to your Hasura app dashboard and create a `users` table with the following columns:
+Go to your Hasura console and create a `users` table with the following columns:

 - `userId` of type Text (Primary key)
 - `userName` of type Text